0xReLogic/Go-ShareIt/README.md

 ---

 Go-ShareIt is a lightweight, local-first file sharing application built entirely with the Go standard library.
 It is designed for users who need a quick and secure way to transfer a file with a self-destructing link.
+Run it on one machine and access it from any other device on the same Wi-Fi network or mobile hotspot to transfer files without using internet data.
 Once a file is downloaded, it is permanently deleted from the server, ensuring privacy and security.

 ## Screenshots